 PERFORMING ARTISTS

-Olivia Geffre is a Twin Cities based dancer and choreographer.
-She attended the Saint Paul Conservatory for Preforming Artists.
+Olivia Geffre is Twin Cities based dancer, choreographer, and creative.
+She attended the Saint Paul Conservatory for Performing Artists.
 In 2022, she became a certified yoga teacher, furthering her kinesthetic knowledge and fascination with movement.
+In 2024, she completed a year of TU dance’s CUL•TI•VATE, trainee program.
 She is currently teaching dance at Emerge Preforming Arts, hoping to inspire the next generation to see the beauty and importance of art.
-She recently preformed in Migration Stories by Dance Projects by ME at the Southern Theatre.
-She is exploring the sensation of movement the use of the breath.
+She is currently exploring trusting her creativity and her individual artistic voice – aiming to inspire positive change through her movement expression.

 CONTACT US